 The Feminist Community (FemCom)

-The Feminist Community (FemCom) is a feminist activist group composed of diverse students who are pasionate about not only gender equality, but also their intersecting "-isms" associated with feminism.
+The Feminist Community (FemCom) is a feminist activist group composed of diverse students who are passionate about not only gender equality, but also their intersecting "-isms" associated with feminism.
 Our work and discussions thus include areas such as sexuality and sexual orientation, race, socioeconomic differences, ability, etc. We strive to create a safe space for individuals to join in the conversation.
 Our current activist agenda includes destigmatizing the word "feminism" on campus and building a greater inclusive, loving, equal community-- in part by building coalitions with other justice-oritented groups on campus and campus services.
-Our meetings are flexible in terms of attendance, and we use them for both discussion and event-planning.
+Our meetings are flexible in terms of attendance, and we use them for both discussion and event planning.

 FemCom meets at 6pm on Monday evenings during the school year in the Luann Dummer Center for Women.